HarelPoms/HarelsNodeJSProject/README.md

 - Must provide token of a logged in admin user to get an answer from this api

+Response :
+- Will return all the users in the database.

 #### Get a specific user

 ```bash http